AISaturdaysLagos/Projects/README.md

-## Cohort 1
+## Cohort 1 Projects

 The project was about exploring the different deeplearning frameworks.
-We group our students into 5 groups, namely TensorFlow, PyTorch, Keras, Neon and Theano.
+We grouped our students into 5 groups, namely TensorFlow, PyTorch, Keras, Neon and Theano.

 1. Group PyTorch led by George Igwegbe.
-Team members include Ezerioha Somtochukwu, Ayodeji Oluwajoba, Chidi, Seun Lawal and Victor O.\
+Other team members include Ezerioha Somtochukwu, Ayodeji Oluwajoba, Chidi, Seun Lawal and Victor O.\
 a.
 [Article: The Torch Panther](https://medium.com/fbdevclagos/ai6-the-torch-panther-38a778ae8962?)

 2. Group Tensorflow  led by Todun.
 Other team members includes Ejiro Onose, Tella Babatunde, Ibrahim Gbadegeshin, Juwe C. Raphael and Tunde Osborne \